Taurus Paddle Board

 The thickness of the board makes it so durable and user-friendly.
 When you paddle the ISLE Airtech, you are well above the water because it has a solid 6 inches of thickness.
 The other type of board is only four inches thick and sits lower in the water, so one feels they're sinking or the council can't support them.

-This also makes it an ideal board for using on small waves, lakes, rivers, and river run.
+This also makes it an ideal board for small waves, lakes, rivers, and river runs.
 Its slightly higher center of gravity makes it unsuitable for whitewater, choppy waves, and medium surf due to its slightly higher elevation.